liz-kavalski-401-advanced-javascript/lab-02/README.md

 ### Modules
 * list-constructor.js

 * list.js
 * vehicle-class.js
+ class gives methods that related to the class.
 * vehicle-constructor.js
+ Use the `prototype` method to make a method for the constuctor.

 #### Running the app
 * `npm test`

 #### Tests
 * To run tests `run npm test`
-* The assertions I made was the on the vehicles-constructors and class test passing
+* The assertions I made was the on the vehicles-constructors and class test passing.
 * The assertions  I need to, or should be made is getting a better coverage on the the list.js as that show that they are passing the test but only about 55%-66%

 #### UML